Disney Bans Smoking, Eliminating Designated Areas In All Of Its Theme Parks

 Why the new rules?

-The new rules come as the parks are preparing for a major influx of visitors when Star Wars-themed sections of Disneyland and Disney’s Hollywood Studios.
+The new rules come as the parks are preparing for a major influx of visitors when Star Wars-themed sections of Disneyland and Disney’s Hollywood Studios open up.
 Those attractions are expected to open, in phases, beginning later this summer.

 The new smoking, ice, and stroller rules will take effect on May 1.